 Multi-factor authentication (MFA) is an optional security measure for companies that use web login.
-This feature is not applicable for companies that use SSO or any other login methods.
+This feature is not applicable for companies that restrict all logins to SSO or any other login methods.

-This article will cover how to set up MFA settings as an admin, and how to set a start date for MFA to go into effect.
+This article will cover how to set up MFA for your entire company as an admin, and how to set a start date for MFA to go into effect.

 Before you get started, please consider the following:

-- Users will need to install a third party authenticator app on their personal or work phone, or as a Chrome extension on their work computer.
+Users will need to install a third party authenticator app on their personal or work phone, computer, or as a Chrome extension.

-- Once MFA goes into effect, any users who have not signed up with MFA will be locked out until an admin manually helps them log in.
+Once MFA goes into effect, any users who have not set up with MFA will be locked out until an admin manually helps them log in.

 How to set up MFA: